TOGAF® and ArchiMate® are registered trademarks of The Open Group.

-The TOGAF® Standard (The Open Group Architecture Framework) is a globally accepted and applied framework for Enterprise Architecture.
+The TOGAF® Standard is a globally accepted and applied framework for Enterprise Architecture.

 The TOGAF® standard is for Enterprise Architecture, what ITIL is for Service Management, Prince2 for Project Development and SABSA and CISP for Security Management.
 It is an open and vendor-independent method for developing and managing Enterprise Architectures.